chrander/pygameday/README.md

 Run pygameday by instantiating a GameDayClient.

 ### Using the GameDayClient
-First, instantiate the database client.
-You need to do is specify the database URI.
-This example creates an SQLite database named `gameday.db` in the current directory, but you can substitute a URI for your database flavor of choice.
+First, instantiate the database client by specifying a database URI.
+This example creates an SQLite database named `gameday.db` in the current directory, but you can substitute a URI for your database flavor of choice, as long as the database is supported by SQLAlchemy.

 The `n_workers` parameter determines how many parallel processes are used to insert game data.
+By default, `n_workers` is set to 4.
 To handle database inserts serially, set `n_workers=1`.
 Serial processing tends to work better for SQLite databases, which is why it's used in this example, but a server-based database implementation should be able to handle parallel processes.